Heat take down Celtics, move on to NBA Finals

 Bam Adebayo had a career-high 32 points and 14 rebounds, Tyler Herro came alive with 11 points in the fourth quarter and the Miami Heat booked their trip to the NBA Finals with a 125-113 Game 6 win over the Boston Celtics on Sunday night near Orlando.

 Jimmy Butler added 22 points, Herro had 19 and Andre Iguodala scored a season-high 15 as the Heat advanced to the Finals for the first time since 2014.
-Duncan Robinson also scored 15, and Goran Dragic had 13.
+Duncan Robinson also scored 15 and Goran Dragic 13.

-Adebayo, who led the team with 21.8 points per game during the series, had shouldered the blame for Miami’s Game 5 loss after being held to 13 points.
-“I put that weight on my shoulders, and I got to perform,” he said.
-“At the end of the day, I left it all on the court and we ended up with a W.”

 Jaylen Brown had 26 points, Jayson Tatum 24 with a career-high 11 assists and Marcus Smart and Kemba Walker 20 apiece for the Celtics, who couldn’t come all the way back from a 3-1 deficit in the best-of-seven Eastern Conference finals.